sarah1893/notes/docs/appendix/python-walrus.rst

 ----------

 The reason why the walrus operator (``:=``) is so controversial is that code readability may decrease.
-Without judging ``:=`` is ugly, many developers argue that distinguishing the functionality between ``:=`` and ``=`` is difficult because they serve the same purpose, but behaviors are not consistent.
+In fact, in the discussion `mail thread <https://mail.python.org/pipermail/python-ideas/2018-March/049409.html>`_, the author of PEP 572, Christoph Groth, had considered using "``=``" to implement inline assignment like C/C++.
+Without judging "``:=``" is ugly, many developers argue that distinguishing the functionality between "``:=``" and "``=``" is difficult because they serve the same purpose, but behaviors are not consistent.
 Also, writing compact code is not persuasive enough because smaller is not always better.
 However, in some cases, the walrus operator can enhance readability (if you understand how to use ``:=``).
 For example,

 .. code-block:: python3